AssafSardi/Students-and-courses-registration/README.md

    - Once logged in, you will get a `session-key`. use it for all the other admin's operations on students and courses.
 6. After creating a student, you'll get his `special_key` (In Console, not in Terminal).
    - Use student's `email` and `special_key` to login.
    - After login you will get student's `session_key` and be able to perform operation on courses like register and cancel.
-Important: remember to change to the relevant `session_key` each request
+Important: remember to change to the relevant `session_key` each request.
+7. At the end, stop MySQL server.